VSkin

 What are the most common CS2 trade scams?

-Watch for QR-code "free skin" giveaways on streams or fake login pages: scanning the code with the Steam mobile app can authorize a scammer's server to log into your account and strip its tradable items.
+Watch for QR-code "free skin" giveaways on streams or fake login pages: scanning the code with the Steam mobile app can authorise a scammer's server to log into your account and strip its tradable items.
 And be aware of reversal abuse, where someone completes a cash deal, then uses Steam's recovery window to pull their skins back after you have already paid.

 Refuse any request to send your side "first for security" or to route the deal through an unknown middleman.
-If a deal value is high and trust is thin, propose a small test trade first, or stick to partners whose reputation and inventory you have actually verified.
+If the value is high and trust is thin, propose a small test trade first.
+And treat urgency as a warning sign in itself: scammers rush you, while honest traders are fine with you taking time to check their profile, their history, and the items on offer.

 How to find and vet a CS2 trader safely

-- 1
+1. 1

 Discover potential partners

-- 2
+2. 2

 Inspect the Steam profile